dru-r/ao3-dbh-analysis/docs/dbh-condialogue-1.md

 ## Visualising dialogue by fic rating
 Next, I wanted to know if fanfiction Connor’s utterances were possibly separable by fic rating. <b>I used the filtered set of 72,860 fanfiction Connor utterances</b>, which were 10 to 24 words in length.
 I had a hunch that the answer would be close to no, especially given the weak CA results.

 Before jumping into clustering, I started by visualising the 768-dimension MPNet embeddings in a 2D space with the help of UMAP (n_neighbors=15).
 I selected 1000 random utterances by rating (making 4000 in total) to visualise.
-Rerunning this visualisation with different selections of 4000 utterances does not drastically change its overall
+Rerunning this visualisation with different selections of 4000 utterances does not drastically change its overall shape and appearance.

 Here is one of the visualisations: